SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-02-wow-signal.md

 during the 2 second compute interval.)

 The value reported is the dimensionless ratio of background-subtracted intensity to standard deviation (noise, basically).
-It frustrtes me that no quickly-available source would write the equation, but I'm guessing it was combining the signal from horns 1 and 2 in some way like:
+It frustrates me that no quickly-available source would write the equation, but I'm guessing it was combining the mean signal from horns 1 and 2 and their combined noise in some way like:

 $$
 \begin{align*}